 Why all of this talk about connecting with neighbors and building relationships with peers?
 Because recent research has reported how crucial connection is for adults and their health.

-The Centers for Disease Control and Prevention reports that nearly one-fourth of adults over the age of 65 are considered to be socially isolated.
+The Centers for Disease Control and Prevention reports that one-third of U.S. adults report feeling lonely and one-fourth report not having social and emotional support.
 This social isolation leads to feeling disconnected from peers and increases feelings of perceived loneliness.
 Adults who feel lonely are at a significantly higher risk for serious health complications including depression, anxiety and even dementia.

 Living in a community setting with close friends and neighbors means you are more likely to feel connected and experience the positive health outcomes that come along with meaningful relationships.